Microsoft/azure-docs.pl-pl/articles/active-directory/hybrid/reference-connect-adsyncconfig.md

 ## <a name="get-adsyncobjectswithinheritancedisabled"></a>Get-ADSyncObjectsWithInheritanceDisabled

 ### <a name="synopsis"></a>STRESZCZENIE
-Pobiera obiekty usługi AD z wyłączonym dziedziczeniem uprawnień
+Pobiera obiekty AD z wyłączonym dziedziczeniem uprawnień

 ### <a name="syntax"></a>SKŁADNIA